dmenne/anomanor/inst/data_store/readout.md

 -   Hover to read out a value; the pressure and position at the cross is displayed in the field above the cross-section plot
 -   Click/drag horizontally to create a time section plot.
--   Click/drag vertically to create cross section at a fixed time
+-   Click/drag vertically to create a cross section at a fixed time
 -   Use CTRL with click/drag for unconstrained sections.
 -   Only one section per classification phase is possible.
 Drawing a new section erases the previous.
 -   To explicitly clear the section, double-click anywhere in the image, or press _Esc_.